NAntonova/Portfolio/README.md

 ## Hello World!

 It's very messy now (even here!) because I'm new here and in web development too.
-Yet, as a practice for myself, I'm trying to create the website, which can be found here: [Portfolio](https://nantonova.github.io/Portfolio/test/).
+Yet, as a practice for myself, I'm trying to create the [website](https://nantonova.github.io/Portfolio/test/).
 It is supposed to be the place where everyone could learn a little bit about me, see some photos of my recent trips for the last couple of years, and, if lucky, shop the stuff I'm doing in my free time such as paper earrings, which look very cute.